After neo-Nazi posting, police in Montana town step up patrols

 Spencer has quoted Nazi propaganda and railed against Jews, including at a conference sponsored by the institute in Washington last month where members exulted in Donald Trump’s presidential victory with Nazi-era salutes.
 Spencer told the audience of more than 200 people that America belonged to white people and said, “Hail Trump” and “Hail victory!”
 Trump has disavowed their support.

-Spencer’s rise on the national stage has brought scrutiny to Whitefish, which has a population of about 6,000, and is in a popular ski area in a county next to the Canadian border.
+Spencer’s rise on the national stage has brought scrutiny to Whitefish, which has a population of about 6,000, and is in a popular ski area near the Canadian border.
 Spencer, whom the local Daily Inter Lake described as a recent “part-time resident” of Whitefish, has suggested on Twitter that he would run for the congressional seat of Rep. Ryan Zinke if Zinke is confirmed as Trump’s interior secretary.

 The Stormer article was published after Spencer’s mother wrote in a post on Medium last week that she had been receiving “terrible threats” because of her son.
-Sherry Spencer claimed that a real estate agent with links to local Jewish organizations had said that there would be protests at the building and that its property value would decline.
-The real estate agent was one of the people subsequently named in Anglin’s article.
-Repeated efforts to reach those targetted by the article were unsuccessful.
+Sherry Spencer claimed that a real estate agent with links to local Jewish organizations had said there would be protests at the building and that its property value would decline.
+The agent was one of the people subsequently named in Anglin’s article.

+Repeated efforts to reach those targeted by the article were unsuccessful.
 One of them, a rabbi, declined to comment through an intermediary.

+Some of them were supporters or members of the Montana Human Rights Network and its local affiliate, Love Lives Here.
+Rachel Carroll-Rivas, a co-director of the rights network, said in a telephone interview they have received threatening messages by telephone, through website forms and on social-media accounts.

 ABC Fox Montana reported last week that tenants at the building, which houses vacation rentals and commercial space in the downtown area, had said their customers were staying away and had threatened to move out.